-I believe large language models can bring value in some use cases when assisting with tasks like summarising, translating, and reformulating text.
-I have used these models for some quick translation work, and I started using the OpenAI API to help me summarise the contents of my clipboard through an Espanso shortcut.
+I believe large language models can bring value in use cases where they assist with tasks like summarising, translating, and reformulating text.
+I have previously used these models for some quick translation work, and I also started using the OpenAI API to help me summarise the contents of my clipboard through an Espanso shortcut.

-Outside of summarising and translating texts, there are advantages to software developers as well.
+Outside of summarising and translating texts, there are advantages for software developers as well.
 GitHub Copilot drastically reduces the time needed to figure out popular APIs and successfully assists in writing proper documentation, for example.
-These tools might increase both the speed of development and codebase quality as long as developers understand, reason about, and ultimately agree with every generated line of code and comment before committing their changes.
+These tools could increase both the speed of development, codebase quality, and consistency as long as developers understand, reason about, and ultimately agree with every generated line of code and comment before committing their changes.

-Next to the benefits of this technology, I am also surprised about the quick adoption by a non-technical audience.
-Even though they are now commonplace, these tools would have seemed like magic to me only a couple of years ago.
-Friends and family members ask me to teach them how to use ChatGPT, or they enthusiastically tell me they already use it regularly.
+I am also surprised about the quick adoption by a non-technical audience.
+LLMs would have seemed like magic to me only a couple of years ago, even though they are now commonplace—with friends and family members asking me to teach them “how to use ChatGPT” or enthusiastically telling me they already use it regularly.
 During a lightning talk on the risks of these models, for example, I asked the audience to raise their hands if they had already used ChatGPT in a professional setting.
 Almost everyone in the audience had done so recently.

 Flip side of the coin

-Next, it is easy to misuse these models — applying them to use cases that range from wasteful but innocent to downright unethical and harmful.
+Next, it is easy to misuse these models (not always out of malice, but also out of misunderstanding how the technology works) — applying them to use cases that range from wasteful but innocent to downright unethical and harmful.
 Consequences of this misuse include the pollution of the internet with slop and spreading misinformation (as some users do not realise that tools like ChatGPT are not a replacement for search engines and should not be trusted to return reliable information).
 Sadly, because of these consequences, the whole field of AI is getting backlash—even though the field itself is so much more than just generative AI.

 Finally, the resources necessary to keep these models operational: a summary of a scientific paper — which I can perfectly write myself, albeit slower — is not worth the computing time, energy, and the bottle of water necessary to generate that summary.
-Combined with the fact that we train these models on data without permission from artists, writers, and creators of this data, makes me question my use of these models in their current form.
+Combined with the fact that these models are trained on data without permission from artists and writers made me question my own use of these models in their current form.

 Personal ethics